-- ♦ General Fund The General Fund is the primary operating fund of the Commission.
+- ◆ General Fund The General Fund is the primary operating fund of the Commission.
 It is used to account for all financial resources except those required to be accounted for in another fund.
-The Commission primarily received revenues from collections of property taxes and revenues collected by the State of Alabama and shared with the Commission. - ♦ Gasoline Tax Fund This fund is used to account for the expenditures of 7-cent state gasoline tax revenue for the construction, improvement, maintenance and supervision of highways, bridges and streets, and for the retirement of bonds for which gasoline tax revenues have been pledged. - ◆ Capital Improvement Fund This fund is used to account for the Commission's share of distributions from the Alabama Trust Fund.
-The funds are to be used for capital improvements in the County. - ◆ Indigent Care Fund The fund is used to account for funds earmarked for the construction of a future health care facility in Macon County. - ♦ Reappraisal Fund This fund is used to account for the expenditures of property taxes related to the county's reappraisal program.
+The Commission primarily received revenues from collections of property taxes and revenues collected by the State of Alabama and shared with the Commission. - ◆ Gasoline Tax Fund This fund is used to account for the expenditures of 7-cent state gasoline tax revenue for the construction, improvement, maintenance and supervision of highways, bridges and streets, and for the retirement of bonds for which gasoline tax revenues have been pledged.
+Also accounted for in this fund are motor vehicle license taxes and fees and drivers' license revenues to be used for the construction, improvement and maintenance of public highways and streets.
+Additionally, the revenues and expenditures relating to the severed mineral tax are accounted for in this fund. - ◆ Capital Improvement Fund This fund is used to account for the Commission's share of distributions from the Alabama Trust Fund.
+The funds are to be used for capital improvements in the County. - ♦ RRR Gasoline Tax Fund This fund is used to account for the expenditures of the following taxes: four-cents State gasoline tax, five-cents State gasoline tax, two-cents State petroleum inspection fee, and the designated portion of truck licenses for the resurfacing, restoration, and rehabilitation of existing paved county roads and bridges.
+Also accounted for in this fund are State petroleum products inspection fees and penalties to be used for the reconstruction, resurfacing, restoration and rehabilitation of paved county roads and bridges or bridge replacement within the County. - ♦ Reappraisal Fund This fund is used to account for the expenditures of property taxes related to the county's reappraisal program.